SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > **Hag Goodies**
 >
 > Hags collect, craft, and trade a variety of trinkets and talismans over the course of their lifetimes.
-Most of a hag's prized possessions-a stove with living human feet, a porcelain doll that cries real tears, a book that details the reader's most humiliating memories-are of no apparent use to anyone except perhaps for a museum of the macabre, but a few of a hag's baubles are more generally useful.
+Most of a hag's prized possessions—a stove with living human feet, a porcelain doll that cries real tears, a book that details the reader's most humiliating memories—are of no apparent use to anyone except perhaps for a museum of the macabre, but a few of a hag's baubles are more generally useful.
 >
 > The following are sample treasures from a hag's hut.
 A hag might have two or three of these goodies on hand and know how to obtain the others.
 These items can be found in Draw Steel: Heroes.
 >